grobinx/sql-taaf/readme.md

 - **Building AST (Abstract Syntax Tree)**: Creates a tree structure based on the SQL query.
 - **Dependency Analysis**: Identifies dependencies in SQL queries.
 - **Relation Analysis**: Finds used tables and other objects in SQL queries.
+- **Find CTE relation columns**: Searches for columns if the relation originates from a Common Table Expression (CTE).

 ## Example Usage
 Test code demonstrating the basic functionalities of the package: